Why Core Strength Drives Total-Body Performance

 Core Strength and Injury Prevention

-• Rounding in deadlifts or cleans
+• Rounding the back in deadlifts or cleans

-• Overarching in overhead lifts
+• Overarching during overhead lifts

-• Collapsing in squats
+• Collapsing through the midline in squats

-The Best Core Exercises for CrossFit Athletes
+The Best Core Exercises for Athletes

 Static Core Strength (anti-movement)